 Buddha came to Sarnath for the purpose of preaching his message of enlightenment and nirvana.
 He even gave his first sermon at the deer park.
 And it was to propel this message of dharma that the Great Emperor Ashoka built multiple stupas and monasteries here.

 Apart from being a prominent Buddhist destination, Sarnath also serves as a prominent religious place for Jains as it is considered to be the birthplace of Shreyansanath, the Eleventh Tirthankara of Jainism.
 There is even a temple dedicated to him in Sarnath.

-3. Tibetan Temple.
 The Buddhist shrine is decorated with Thangkas (Tibetian Buddhist Paintings) and the temple features a statue of Shakyamuni Buddha as well.
-The prayers wheels can be seen outside the temple building.
+The prayer wheels can be seen outside the temple building.
 On moving them clockwise, paper scrolls with prayers written on them are released.

-Sarnath is a place for spiritual seekers.
-In Sarnath, you will be finding the remnants of the lost legacy of Bhagwan Buddha.
-Sarnath is located at a distance of 847, 1,838, 1,490, 673 km from Delhi, Bengaluru, Mumbai and Kolkata.
+Sarnath is a place for spiritual seekers in the city of Varanasi.
+In Sarnath, you will be finding the remnants of the lost legacy of the Bhagwan Buddha.
+Sarnath is located at a distance of 847, 1,838, 1,490, 673 km from Delhi, Bengaluru, Mumbai, and Kolkata.
 Here is how you can reach here by the following means of transportation.